GSA/piv-guides/_userguides/01_digital_signing.md

 Once you digitally sign a document, you can have others also digitally sign it. (**Note:**&nbsp;&nbsp; If you are the first approver, you should create the signature lines for all of the approvers.
 Then, send the document to the second approver.)

 1. If you are the second (or other) approver, open the document you've received.
 Double-click your signature line to sign.
-Follow the same steps above: [Add a Digital Signature Using a Signature Line](add-a-digital-signature-using-a-signature-line). <br/>
+Follow Steps 4-10 from [Add a Digital Signature Using a Signature Line](#add-a-digital-signature-using-a-signature-line). <br/>
 ![Signature Line]({{site.baseurl}}/img/word-signature-1.png)

-**CELESTE STOPPED**

 3. _A **Signature Setup** pop-up box appears._ Enter your information in the text fields and click **OK**<br/>
 ![Signature Setup]({{site.baseurl}}/img/word-signature-13.png)

-4. 4.
-Double-click the _signature line_ with your name.<br/> <!--Can the first approver create signature lines for all the approvers in advance?
-Before the 1st sends it to the 2nd and 3rd?--><br/>
+4. Double-click your _signature line_.<br/>
 ![Signature Line]({{site.baseurl}}/img/word-signature-14.png)

 5. _A **Sign** pop-up box appears._ At the **X**, type your name.